❝To have another language is to possess a second soul.❞

 In France we are different again.
 We arrived as Hungarian citizens, as they did not accept our Canadian dual citizenships.
 As part of the suppressed communist block: now I see the way Hungarians are viewed throughout the world.
 We are clumped together with the gypsies that steal, the workers that undercut the full pay French employee and take their pay home to their starving families.
 We were allotted with other people who change the fabric of a society by bringing their cultures to their new lands and refuse to blend in or assimilate.

 We visited a government office and mysteriously the paperwork went missing.
 We come back to the same person again and each time we are met with blatant prejudice.
 As a Canadian this is hard to swallow.
 But on the other hand, I have never grown up in a country where everyone is the same: same religion, same nationality, same upbringing, and same traditions.
-So I am not sure if I would fiercely protect it.
+So I am not sure if I too would fiercely protect it.
 Perhaps they have their reasons.

 What I learned?
 I learn, that desperate people do desperate things.
 I know that people only do as much as they need to do to keep their families alive and safe.
 No one wants to leave their country of origin to work for cheap unless the wages are far more than what they receive at home.
 In Hungary the top tradesmen, doctors, scientists; all leave the country to find higher pay.
 Like France, education in Hungary is free, and people sought out the best education to try to give them the best chance in this world.
 But when your country cannot support the people after they are educated, they are forced to leave.
 I know far too many homesick people in Canada, who would love to move back to Hungary.
-It just is not feasible.
+It just isn’t feasible.

 In Canada I had the 1950’s version of what Hungary represented to my grandparents.
 They were patriotic and remembered better times in Hungary.
 But the Hungary they love doesn’t exist.
 They only left when the government started to gun them down in the streets during the revolution.
 2500 Hungarians were killed and buried in unmarked graves never to be seen again.
 700 Soviet soldiers also died in the revolution.
 What my grandparents witnessed, what they had to endure and escape, was unbelievable.
 Somehow they survived, and started a life in Canada.
 They were in their forties.
 For my grandmother whose mother was German, it was her third fresh start, her third language and her fourth country.
 And then history repeats…

 In France, we arrived with no language just eagerness and a love of the deep-rooted communities that seem to be going extinct in other countries.
-We came to assimilate, and give our children a more simple, slow paced life and for them to become part of France.
+We came to assimilate, and give our children a more simple, slower paced life and for them to become part of France.
 Somewhat a novelty being from the ‘Americas’ as they call it, there is a true desire for the French to learn English, and perhaps they accept us faster than other immigrants for our ability to speak English; a commodity worth trading.

 The system is not set up for an easy transition into France.
 France wants to stay French.
 Imagine that!
 If only every country had this basic instinct for self-preservation and not buy into the notion of commercialism.